 8) Hazardous Waste Manager

 A serene beach with a lonesome fisherman catching dinner for the day…delete that image.
 Professional Fishermen are those brave souls heading out into the deep dark ocean (mostly at night) to face freezing waters and swells as high as office buildings.
-Starting salaries for beginners are in the region of $32 000 per annum.
+Starting salaries for beginners are in the region of $32 000 each year.

 10) Police Officer